Rebecca Huntley: Early life and education

-Huntley was born to her mother, schoolteacher Marisa Crawford, and her father, lawyer James Crawford, in Oxford, England.
+Huntley was born to schoolteacher Marisa Ballini Crawford and lawyer James Crawford in Oxford, England.
+She changed her name to Huntley at the age of 18.
 Until her early teenage years, she moved frequently between Adelaide, Sydney, Cambridge and Oxford.

 Huntley attended secondary education at Sydney Girls High School, before studying law at the University of New South Wales, spending one year of her degree at the University of British Columbia.
 She also attained an honours degree in film studies, writing her thesis on the political debate around the un-banning of Pier Paolo Pasolini's controversial film Salo.

-From 1997 to 2002, Huntley studied at the University of Sydney to obtain a PhD in Gender Studies, exploring the campaign for the women’s vote and the Australian Labor Party (ALP) campaign in the 1983 and 1993 federal elections.
+From 1997 to 2002, Huntley studied at the University of Sydney to obtain a PhD in Gender Studies.
+As part of her studies, she explored the campaign for the women’s vote and the Australian Labor Party (ALP) campaign in the 1983 and 1993 federal elections.

 Career

 Huntley worked briefly in legal publishing before she attended the University of Sydney to obtain her PhD.
-During this period, she worked with several federal politicians in the ALP, acting as an active member of the National Committee of EMILY’s List Australia and the ALP’s federal policy committee.
+During this period, she worked with several federal politicians in the ALP, acting as an active member of the National Committee of EMILY's List Australia and the ALP's federal policy committee.
 Simultaneously, she worked as an academic, teaching public law, film studies, politics and communication part-time.
 Huntley left the ALP in 2006, saying that she wished to be politically neutral in her research.
 Huntley is a committed republican and worked for the YES campaign during the 1999 Australian republic referendum.

+She was the director of The Mind & Mood Report at Ipsos Australia, a market research firm, from 2006 to 2015.
+Huntley worked as the director of research at Essential Media and was a principal at Vox Populi Research.

+She is or has been an adjunct senior lecturer at the School of Social Sciences at University of New South Wales.

+Under her own climate research and consultancy business, Huntley published a report for Aware Super in early 2021 outlining how Australia could recover from the COVID-19 pandemic by focussing on the intersections of climate action, health and wellbeing, and thriving communities.

+Broadcasting

+Huntley was a broadcaster with the ABC Radio National and presented The History Listen and Drive on a Friday.

+In 2015 she co-hosted a weekly podcast called Just Between Us with journalist Sarah Macdonald.
+In 2016 Huntley produced and presented a podcast series for the digital radio station Kinderling, called Where Parents Fear to Tread.

+She has a regular spot on James Valentine's show on ABC702 in Sydney called Research or Rubbish.

+In 2016 Huntley co-hosted with Sarah Macdonald a comedy storytelling night and podcast called The Full Catastrophe.
+The Full Catastrophe later became a book (2019).

+She has written and presented two episodes of RN's Future Tense, on climate change and food and ageing and food.
+She presented at MAD Syd in 2017 with Rene Redzepi and David Chang, and is on the Advisory Group of MAD Sydney.